The Representative for All of District 158

 Madeline is not waiting until she has been elected to begin creating these changes.
 Nominated in 2022 as the Vice Chair of Communications for the Bulloch County Democratic Committee, Madeline Ryan Smith is helping to generate change within her community by bridging the gap between residents and the party.
 By echoing the voices of Bulloch County residents, Madeline is helping to ensure that the party is always working in the best interest of the community.

-In 2023, Madeline Ryan Smith was nominated as the Disability Caucus Chair of the Democratic Party of Georgia.
+In 2023, Madeline Ryan Smith was elected as the Disability Caucus Chair of the Democratic Party of Georgia.
 This position will help Madeline further advocate for the disability community throughout the state of Georgia.
 Madeline Ryan Smith is passionate about disability rights and due to the long term effects of Covid-19, the disability community is growing rapidly and is in dire need of representation.

 For her, running for this office means a chance for change, for growth, and to bring new life into rural Georgia.
 Through supporting our public education system, our family farms and expanding access to healthcare, District 158 can count on Madeline to give a voice to rural Georgia in the Gold Dome, and ensure all of her community members have opportunity for success and prosperity.